 Expansion of headquarters and laboratories

-It can be used to establish strategic collaborations to use organs-on-chips technology to develop more effective and safer drugs, consumer products and foods, as well as improve patient wellbeing through new precision medicine and personal health applications.
+It can be used to establish strategic collaborations to use organs-on-chips technology to develop more effective and safer drugs, consumer products and foods, as well as improving patient wellbeing through new precision medicine and personal health applications.

-It is a living, micro-engineered environment that recreates the natural physiology and mechanical forces that cells experience within the human body.
+This is a living, micro-engineered environment that recreates the natural physiology and mechanical forces that cells experience within the human body.

-The lab-ready organic chips, instrumentation and software developed by Emulate will offer a system that supports effective innovation, design and safety of products across a range of industries, including pharmaceuticals, agriculture, cosmetics, chemical-based consumer products and precision medicine.
+The lab-ready organic chips, instrumentation and software developed by Emulate will offer a system that supports the effective innovation, design and safety of products across a range of industries, including pharmaceuticals, agriculture, cosmetics, chemical-based consumer products and precision medicine.

-Based in Boston, Emulate creates living products to understand how diseases, medicines, chemicals and foods affect human health.
+Based in Boston, Massachusetts, Emulate creates living products to understand how diseases, medicines, chemicals and foods affect human health.

 Emulate holds an exclusive license from Harvard University to a broad intellectual property portfolio for the organ-chips technology and related systems worldwide.